Skaant/perma-data-5/README.md

 **Problem:** as the DRY principle states it, we should find a way to share the logic code between this two consumers.

-This pattern adresses more the shared logic location, than the abstraction concept itself.
+This pattern adresses more the shared logic location, than the abstraction concept itself, **which is more relevant to `_pattern`**.

 **Solution:** put the logic at the top of the consumers common path.